Clegghyrne History, Family Crest & Coats of Arms

 Early History of the Clegghyrne family

 This web page shows only a small excerpt of our Clegghyrne research.
-Another 89 words (6 lines of text) covering the years 154 and 1541 are included under the topic Early Clegghyrne History in all our PDF Extended History products and printed products wherever possible.
+Another 89 words (6 lines of text) covering the year 1541 is included under the topic Early Clegghyrne History in all our PDF Extended History products and printed products wherever possible.

 Clegghyrne Spelling Variations